apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

     a1.channels.channel1.kafka.producer.security.protocol = SASL_SSL
     a1.channels.channel1.kafka.producer.sasl.mechanism = GSSAPI
     a1.channels.channel1.kafka.producer.sasl.kerberos.service.name = kafka
+    # optional, the global truststore can be used alternatively
     a1.channels.channel1.kafka.producer.ssl.truststore.location = /path/to/truststore.jks
     a1.channels.channel1.kafka.producer.ssl.truststore.password = <password to access the truststore>
     a1.channels.channel1.kafka.consumer.security.protocol = SASL_SSL
     a1.channels.channel1.kafka.consumer.sasl.mechanism = GSSAPI
     a1.channels.channel1.kafka.consumer.sasl.kerberos.service.name = kafka
+    # optional, the global truststore can be used alternatively
     a1.channels.channel1.kafka.consumer.ssl.truststore.location = /path/to/truststore.jks
     a1.channels.channel1.kafka.consumer.ssl.truststore.password = <password to access the truststore>